Durán Madonna: Description

 Art historian Lorne Campbell believes the painting was influenced by Robert Campin's Frankfurt Virgin and Child both in the ideal of feminine beauty it presents and for its elegant use of long folded draperies.
-Campbell notes that both works are composed from strong diagonal lines, with the main figures pushed out into the center foreground, in an almost trompe-l'œil manner.
+Campbell notes that both works are composed from strong diagonal lines, with the main figures pushed out into the centre foreground, in an almost trompe-l'œil manner.

 The Durán Madonna is often compared to van der Weyden's Miraflores Altarpiece, both for the colourisation of Mary's dress and for a sculptural look similar to the reliefs shown in the earlier triptych.
 In addition, the underdrawing of Mary's head is strikingly similar to that of the kindly, idealised Madonna in his Froimont Diptych (after 1460), now in the Musée des Beaux-Arts, Caen.
-Because of these strong similarities, attribution to van der Weyden is not doubted, although the work is known to have been frequently copied in Spain after it was relocated there sometime in the 16th century.
+Because of these strong similarities, attribution to van der Weyden is not doubted.
+It is known to have been frequently copied in Spain after it was relocated there sometime in the 16th century.

 The black overpaint behind the Virgin was probably added at the request of a later 18th-century seller, most likely in an attempt to fashion the piece as a genre work and downplay its religious theme.
 Research aided by X-ray has been inconclusive and has found no lost detail or drawing beneath the thick layers of paint.